Fort Lauderdale Stakes

-The Fort Lauderdale Stakes is a Grade II American Thoroughbred horse race open for three years old or older, over a distance of one and one-eighth miles on the turf track held annually in December at Gulfstream Park, Hallandale Beach, Florida.
+The Fort Lauderdale Stakes is a Grade III American Thoroughbred horse race open for three years old or older, over a distance of one and one-eighth miles on the turf track held annually in December at Gulfstream Park, Hallandale Beach, Florida.
 The event currently carries a purse of $215,000.

 History

 The inaugural running of the event was on 5 April 1947 as the Fort Lauderdale Handicap and was won by the 2/5 odds-on favorite Eternal Reward who set a track record of 1:452/5 for the 1 1/16 miles distance on the dirt track.
 The event was brought forward for the second running during the 1947–48 meeting and was held on 27 December 1947.
 In 1950 and 1951 the event was run as the Fort Lauderdale Purse.

 By the 1950s the event had established itself as a feature handicap for older horses in South Florida.
 The 1954 running attracted enough entrants that it was split into two divisions.
 In 1956 the winner New Trend ridden by US Hall of Fame jockey Willie Shoemaker set a new track record for the 1 1/16 miles distance of 1:42 flat winning easily by 3 1/2 lengths.

-The following year in 1957 the event attracted the U.S. Champion Three-Year-Old Colt Needles who had won both the 1956 Kentucky Derby and Belmont Stakes and was running his last race of his career.
-Needles produced one of the most amazing performance after racing 20 lengths behind the leaders during the race to produce a breathtaking performance in the straight to overhaul the leaders and win by two lengths and equal the track record that was set in 1956.
+The following year, in 1957, the U.S. Champion Three-Year-Old Colt Needles, who had won both the 1956 Kentucky Derby and Belmont Stakes, ran his last race of his career here.
+Needles won the race, coming back from 20 lengths behind the leaders to win by two lengths in the end and equal the track record that was set in 1956.

 The 1960s were a stable period for the event as it continually was held in early April.
 During those years the event attracted many fine entrants including three foreign bred winners including Captain Kidd II who won the National Breeders' Produce Stakes in England as a two-year-old, Valentine won won the event by 7 lengths in 1963 ran second in the important Eclipse Stakes at Sandown Park in England to Henry The Seventh.
 The 1965 renewal of the event was as the Fort Lauderdale Purse and was held on the turf track for the first time was won by the Argentine-bred Babington who equaled the world record for the distance in a stunning 1:404/5.